grammyjs/website/site/docs/guide/filter-queries.md

 Every part will be mapped to a function that performs a single `in` check, or two checks if the part is omitted and two values need to be checked.
 These functions are then combined to form a predicate that only has to check for as many values as are relevant for the query, without iterating over the object keys of `Update`.

-This system uses less operations than some competing libraries, which need to perform containment checks in arrays when routing updates. grammY's filter query system is much more powerful.
+This system uses fewer operations than some competing libraries, which need to perform containment checks in arrays when routing updates. grammY's filter query system is much more powerful.